 Skin can be super sensitive this time of year, so consider giving yourself a break.

 A great option to use instead is a hyaluronic acid serum, which doesn’t have any “active” ingredients but essentially works as a magnet for moisture, helping your skin stay as hydrated and plump-looking as possible.

 (For the record, I’m OK with you continuing to use your vitamin C serum underneath your HA serum—just make sure that you’re moisturizing.)

-As far as HA’s go, I like this one from L’Oreal because the price is friendly but it still packs a hydrating punch.
-(I actually went to the launch of the product and heard from a bunch of high-profile derms who vouched for its effectiveness.)
+As far as HA’s go, I like this one from The Ordinary because the price is friendly but it still packs a hydrating punch.

 3. PROTECT YOUR MOISTURE BARRIER.

 The moisture barrier does not get the press it deserves.
 As the outermost layer of the skin, the moisture barrier helps retain water and moisture and defends against external irritants that can cause damage to the skin.

 In short, a happy moisture barrier means happy skin.
 But a damaged skin barrier (which can be caused by over-exfoliation, sun exposure, dry climates, etc.), means dehydrated, dry, rough skin.